xmlet/XsdAsm/README.md

 # XsdAsm

 <div style="text-align: right">
     XsdAsm is a library dedicated to generate a fluent java API based on a XSD file.
+It uses
-It uses XsdParser library to parse the xsd file into a list of java elements that XsdAsm will use in order to obtain the information needed to generate the correspondent classes.
+    <a href="https://github.com/xmlet/XsdParser">XsdParser</a> library to parse the xsd file into a list of java elements
+    that XsdAsm will use in order to obtain the information needed to generate the correspondent classes.
 In order to generate classes this library also uses the ASM library,  which is a library that provides a java interface to bytecode manipulation, which allows for the creation of classes, methods, etc.
     <br />
     <br />
     More information at <a href="http://asm.ow2.org/">ASM Website</a>.